thomas-fossati/draft-coap-problem/draft-fossati-core-coap-problem.md

 * "instance" (uri) - A URI reference that identifies the specific occurrence of the problem.
 It may or may not yield further information if dereferenced.

-Consumers MUST use "type" as the primary identifier for the problem type; the "title" string is advisory and included only for users who are not aware of the semantics of the URI and do not have the ability to discover them (e.g., offline log analysis).
+Consumers MUST use "ns" and "type" as primary identifiers for the problem type;
+the "title" string is advisory and included only for consumers who are not aware of the semantics of the "ns" and "type" values.

 The "response-code" member, if present, is only advisory; it conveys the CoAP response code used for the convenience of the consumer.
 Generators MUST use